-(2 addresses allowed) Causes the next command (written on the same line), (Don't) to be applied to all and only those input lines not selected by the adress part.

-(Grouping)

-(2 addresses allowed) The grouping command "{" causes the next set of commands to be applied (or not applied) as a block to the input lines selected by the addresses of the grouping command.
+!
+(Don't) (2 addresses allowed) Causes the next command (written on the same line), to be applied to all and only those input lines not selected by the adress part. { (Grouping) (2 addresses allowed) The grouping command "{" causes the next set of commands to be applied (or not applied) as a block to the input lines selected by the addresses of the grouping command.
 The first of the commands under control of the grouping may appear on the same line as the { or on the next line.

-The group of commands is terminated by a matching } standing on a line by itself.

-(No address allowed) Marks a place in the list of editing commands that can be referred to by b and t functions. <Label> can be any sequence of eight or fewer characters.
-If two different colon functions have identical labels, a compile-time error diagnostic is generated, and no execution is attempted.

-Groups can be nested.

-:<label> (place a label)

-b<label> (branch to label)

-t<label>

-(2 addresses allowed) Causes the sequence of editing commands being applied to the current input line to be restarted immediately after the place where a colon function with the same <label> was encountered.
-If no colon function with the same label can be found after all the editing commands have been compiled, a compile-time error diagnostic is produced, and no execution is attempted.

-A b function with no <label> is taken to be a branch to the end of the list of editing commands.
+The group of commands is terminated by a matching 3 standing on a line by itself.
+Groups can be nested. : <label> (place a label)</label> (No address allowed) Marks a place in the list of editing commands that can be referred to by b and t functions. <label> can be any sequence of eight or fewer characters.
+If two different colon functions have identical labels, a compile-time error diagnostic is generated, and no execution is attempted.</label> ⊾ <label> (branch to label)</label> (2 addresses allowed) Causes the sequence of editing commands being applied to the current input line to be restarted immediately after the place where a colon function with the same <label> was encountered.
+If no colon function with the same label can be found after all the editing com- mands have been compiled, a compile-time error diagnostic is produced, and no execution is attempted.</label> A b function with no $<$ label $>$ is taken to be a branch to the end of the list of editing commands.
 Whatever should be done with the current input line is then done, and another input line is read.
-The list of editing commands is restarted from the beginning on the new line.

-(2 addresses allowed) Tests whether any successful substitutions have been (test substitutions) made on the current input line.
+The list of editing commands is restarted from the beginning on the new line. t <label> (test substitutions)</label> (2 addresses allowed) Tests whether any successful substitutions have been made on the current input line.
 If so, it branches to <label>; if not, it does nothing.
-The flag which indicates that a successful substitution has been executed is reset by:

-- 1) reading a new input line, or - 2) executing a t function.
+The flag which indicates that a successful substitution has been executed is reset by:</label> reading a new input line, or executing a t function.
+Miscellaneous F unctions = (1 address allowed) Writes to the standard output the line number of the

-Miscellaneous Functions

-= (1 address allowed) Writes to the standard output the line number of the (equals) line matched by its address.
+(equals) line matched by its address.
 9 (1 address allowed) Writes the current line-to-be-written to the output (if it (quit) should be), plus any appended or read text to be written, then terminates execution.

-AWK: A Programming Language for Manipulating Data
+AWK: A Programming Language for Manipulating Data Introduction 1 The Command Line 2 Combinations of Patterns.
+9